Friday, September 30, 2011

 My reply:

-I am not referring to the tea-party “clowns” that are analyzed on liberal TV networks.
-I am referring to some of the idiotic ideas that have actually spewed from the mouths of the “so-called” leaders of this band of “morons” (oops! please forgive my name-calling): Bachmann, Palin, Beck, O'Donnell, Paul, Meckler, etc. They are also covered on Fox, CNN, channel 2, 5, 7...
+I am not referring to the tea-party "clowns" who are analyzed on liberal TV networks.
+I am referring to some of the idiotic ideas that have actually spewed from the mouths of the "so-called" leaders of this band of morons who follow Ayn Rand's fictional ideology (oops! please forgive my name-calling): Bachmann, Palin, Beck, Hannity, Paul, Meckler, etc., those who rant on Fox News and its ilk.

 Do you visit public libraries, museums, and parks?
 Do you drive on public highways and streets?
 Do you walk on sidewalks?
 Do you discard your garbage at a landfill once a week?
-Do you send your children to private schools?
-Did you go to private schools?
+Do you send your children to public schools?
+Did you go to public schools?
 Do you want firemen to come to your home when it's burning?
 Do you want policemen to come to your home when it's burglarized?
 Do you want safety inspections of the food your family eats and the water your family drinks?
 Do you want a postal service?
 Do you want prisons for felons?
 Do you want a Veterans Affairs Department or a Hazardous Materials Safety Administration, or the Department of Justice and the court systems?
 How about a Department of Defense?
 Do you want a navy, army, Marine Corps, and air force to protect you from foreign invasions?
 How about the National Guard?
 How about the Nuclear Security Administration and NASA…?
-Sure, let's get rid of government!
+Sure, let's get rid of our officious government and privatized public services!

 By the way, there are literary works, historical references, and philosophical treatises that analyze the impossibility of the notion that "man [can] rule himself."
 Do you understand the ramifications of what tea-party people say, particularly about eliminating government and establishing self-rule?